 Some other dog-owning campers disregarded the leash law.
 They knew their dog was aggressive toward small dogs.
 Zoe was with my wife in the teardrop trailer but nosed the door open and hopped out.
 She was outside, in our camping area, for about 20 seconds while my wife was putting on her shoes to go get her.
 That’s when the bigger dog ran up to her bit her head and mauled her to death.
 No provocation at all.

 I don’t think I need to include a lecture about leash laws here.
 There are many good reasons to follow them.
 If you’ve never understood that law, I hope you do now.
+I’m not convinced the owners of the other dog get it yet but I hope they see why there are rules at some point.
 Someone’s arrogant decision to disobey the law led to a death and grief for my family.

 Her First Camp Trip